MEDICAL

 raising her baby on her own

-At the end of the day, people would line up to receive the small gifts (like pens, stickers, plush toys, and necklaces) we had brought them.
+At the end of the day, people would line up to receive the small

 The children liked to stay around